choderalab/yank/docs/yamlpages/options.rst

 .. code-block:: yaml

    options:
-     minimize: yes
+     minimize: FIRE

 Minimize the input configuration before starting simulation.
-Highly recommended if a pre-minimized structure is provided, or if explicit solvent generation is left to YANK.
+This is highly recommended if a pre-minimized structure is provided, or if explicit solvent generation is left to YANK.

+Options include:

+* ``FIRE``: The FIRE minimizer :cite:`FIREMinimizer`, a fast minimizer that may fail for very difficult systems
+* ``L-BFGS``: The L-BFGS minimizer :cite:`LBFGS` as `implemented in OpenMM <http://docs.openmm.org/latest/userguide/application.html#energy-minimization>`_
+* ``no``: No minimization

-Valid Options: [yes]/no
+Valid Options: [FIRE]/L-BFGS/no